 Cool Things to Do in Downtown Los Angeles

 Walk and explore the streets of Downtown Los Angeles

-As mentioned, the best way to see Downtown LA is to walk and see what you find.
+As mentioned, the best way to see Downtown Los Angeles is to walk and see what you find.
 There are many hidden side streets, funky buildings and amazing street art to see.